 A matrixectomy is the destruction or removal the cells where the nail grows from called the nail matrix.
 The nail matrix is at the base of the toenail under the skin.
 This procedure can be done surgically by surgical dissection or chemically (usually using Phenol) by destroying part or all of the matrix cells.

 These are done under local anaesthetic at Top Health Doctors, which is usually well tolerated.
 Our patients usually have the dressing taken off in 48 hours and replaced with a simple dressing.
-There is also minimal down time.
+There is usually minimal down time for Phenol partial matrixectomy.

 Don’t suffer with discomfort of ingrown toenail.
 Get in touch with your local Top Health Doctors Clinic today.

 Beenleigh Marketplace, 114-118 George Street, Beenleigh QLD 4207

 Cannon Hill Clinic

 Shop 1 K Mart Plaza Cannon Hill, 1909 Creek Road, Cannon Hill Qld 4170

 Cnr of Redland Bay & Mt Cotton Roads, Capalaba QLD 4157

 The Village Coorparoo, 398 Cavendish Road, Coorparoo QLD 4151